Internet censorship in China: Other examples

 In 2006, the government censored what it viewed as excessive anti-Japanese sentiment online related to the Diaoyu/Senkaku Islands dispute.
 Following the 2010 boat collision in the disputed islands, the Chinese government censored related keywords online and shut down internet chatrooms addressing the issues in an effort to decrease bilateral tension between the two countries.

 A meme comparing Xi Jinping and Winnie the Pooh became the most censored image of 2015.

 Since 2013, pictures comparing Disney character Winnie the Pooh to Xi Jinping have been systematically removed on the Chinese Internet following the spread of an Internet meme in which photographs of Xi and other individuals were compared to the bear and other characters from the works of A. A. Milne as re-imagined by Disney.
 The first heavily censored viral meme can be traced back to the official visit to the United States in 2013 during which Xi was photographed by a Reuters photographer walking with then-U.S. president Barack Obama in Sunnylands, California.
 A blog post where the photograph was juxtaposed with the cartoon depiction went viral, but Chinese censors rapidly deleted it.
 When Xi Jinping inspected troops through his limousine's sunroof, a popular meme was created with Winnie the Pooh in a toy car.
 The widely circulated image became the most censored picture of the year in 2015.
+Non-satirical images of the Pooh character are readily found on the internet, and Pooh merchandise, books, and theme park rides are not censored.

 In February 2018, Xi Jinping appeared to set in motion a process to scrap term limits, allowing himself to become ruler for life.
 To suppress criticism, censors banned phrases such as Disagree (不同意), Shameless (不要脸), Lifelong (终身), Animal Farm, and at one point briefly censored the letter 'N'.
 Li Datong, a former state newspaper editor, wrote a critical letter that was censored; some social media users evaded the censorship by posting an upside-down screenshot of the letter.

 Searches for "journalist in blue" were blocked after a reporter's eye-roll went viral in 2018.